 Imagine it.
 The bright lights are on.
 The excitement is pounding in your chest as you take your position in the Brick Pit.
 The cheering crowds of upperclassmen are squeezed in around your stage.

-Although every Shirttails leaves lasting impressions on Hendrix students, this year is a little special since it marks the the 100th anniversary of our tradition.
+Although every Shirttails leaves lasting impressions on Hendrix students, this year is a little special since it marks the the 101st anniversary of our tradition.
 Started in 1913, Shirttails is Hendrix's oldest tradition other than Commencement.
 What began as a spontaneous celebration in the streets after a football victory against Ole Miss has grown into the enormous event it is today--a dance competition between the new students of each residence hall.
-While the tradition has evolved over the years, the uniform is almost the same: tennis shoes, shorts, and of course, a white, long-sleeve Oxford button-down shirt.
+While the tradition has evolved over the years, the uniform is almost the same: tennis shoes, shorts/boxers, and of course, a white, long-sleeve Oxford button-down shirt with a tie.

 From the sweaty evening practices to the mid-week serenades leading up to the big night, many students make lifelong friends.
 Hall council members, RAs, and your neighbors gather around to support you and welcome you to the Hendrix family.